back-kh/Palm_Classification/README.md

 ## Overview

 Welcome to the Isolated Palm Leaf Classification Benchmark!
 This project aims to improve the classification of isolated palm leaf images using various Convolutional Neural Network (CNN) architectures.
-Leveraging the strengths of models like VGG, ResNet, Efficient ViT, Swin, and CvT, we present a framework for enhancing classification accuracy and efficiency.
+Leveraging the strengths of models like VGG, ResNet, Efficient ViT, Swin, CvT and HybridCNN-Swin. we present a framework for enhancing classification accuracy and efficiency.

 ## Project Goals